eahrold/AllTheThings/reviews/netlify.md

 ### cons

+Actually I don't find many cons with Netlify.
+Having done 3 sites now, each one was super smooth.
+Event though they were different.
+The on down side is that there's not a DB feature with PASS services like Heroku, but it's not trying to either.

 ### All in all.

 I'm not sure this serves a non technical user as a Static Site Generator.
-Nteify itself has a number of interesting features such as built-in form submission and authentication managed by netlify, and it perports itself as a platform built for scalability.
-It may make sense for small to mid-level markteing type sites, where data ownership
+Netlify itself has a number of interesting features such as built-in form submission and authentication managed by Netlify, and it purports itself as a platform built for scalability.
+It may make sense for small to mid-level marketing type sites, where data ownership